-Generally speaking, medical malpractice occurs when a doctor, hospital, or other health care professional or facility injures a patient by failing to treat the patient within the appropriate standard of care.
+Generally speaking, medical malpractice occurs when a doctor, hospital, or another health care professional or facility injures a patient by failing to treat the patient within the appropriate standard of care.
 Doctors are not the only health care professionals that make mistakes.
-You can have a medical malpractice claim if you were harmed by a nurse, physical therapist, or other health care worker.
+You can have a medical malpractice claim if you were harmed by a nurse, physical therapist, or another health care worker.
 You may even have a claim if you suffered an injury due to a mistake on the part of a pharmacist or pharmacy technician.

 Medical mistakes can also happen in a variety of settings.
 Although most people associate medical malpractice with hospitals, these injuries occur in doctors’ offices, emergency rooms, urgent care centers, nursing homes, and retail stores that have in-store pharmacies.
 If a health care professional failed to provide you or a loved one with reasonable care, you may be entitled to compensation for your injuries.

 It’s not enough to claim you were injured by a doctor.
 To bring a medical malpractice claim, you must prove several things, known as the “elements” of a medical malpractice claim.

 Without all four elements, you don’t have the fundamental pieces required to bring a medical malpractice case.